renvrant/formcontrol-freaks/chapter.md

 }
 ```

+Equally,
+if we want to add more forms,
+we won't need to reorganize the existing material,
+and we can re-use common actions that work for any form.

 One consequence of this decision is that
 every action should contain the path to the particular part of the state it applies to.
 Agile purists might say that we shouldn't add this until we need it,
+and if our application consisted of just a login form and a message of the day,
+they'd be right.
+However,
-but we have enough experience with applications of this kind to know that we're going to,
+we have enough experience with applications of this kind to know that we're going to,
 and adding that to our architecture from the start will save us re-work later.

 Having decided on the structure of our store,